-Nuclear Safety Definition Case 5, 1 Nuclear safety case is a term used to encompass all documentation developed by a designer, licensee, or rights holder to demonstrate high standards of nuclear safety (including radiological) and radioactive waste management.
-Regardless of the type of disposal facility, a robust security case is built on multiple barriers and security features for in-depth defense.
-These include a stable waste form to limit the rate of release, a waste package to provide containment, a buffer to protect the container, and geological barriers to isolate debris.
+Nuclear safety is a term used to describe the documentation developed by designers, licensees, or rights holders to demonstrate high standards of nuclear safety and radioactive waste management.
+This documentation, known as a nuclear safety case, is essential for ensuring the safe operation of a nuclear reactor.
+It encompasses multiple barriers and security features, such as a stable waste form to limit the rate of release, a waste package to provide containment, a buffer to protect the container, and geological barriers to isolate debris.
 A multifactorial safety case must also present multiple independent arguments to ensure safety, including presentation and analysis of scientific research, comprehensive detailed system modelling, and studies of natural analogs.